Washington Bikes Bylaws

 The corporation may employ an Executive Director who shall be appointed, employed, and discharged by the Board.
-If employed, the Executive Director shall manage the affairs of the corporation according to the policies, principles, practices and budget authorized by the Board, and shall be responsible for management of personnel, finances and programs.
+If employed, the Executive Director shall manage the affairs of the corporation according to the policies, principles, practices, and budget authorized by the Board, and shall be responsible for the management of personnel, finances, and programs.
 If employed, the Executive Director shall be responsible for staff management including hiring, training, disciplinary action, and discharge.
 If employed, the Executive Director shall serve as an ex-officio, non-voting member of the Board.
 For the purpose of determining the number of Directors serving the corporation, the Executive Director shall not be considered a member of the Board.

 ARTICLE 6.
 STANDARDS OF CONDUCT FOR OFFICERS AND DIRECTORS

 Officers and Directors shall discharge their respective duties, including the duties of any committee of the Board upon which a Director may serve: